d7o-ae/saudiEAR/README.md

 ## Access
 You can access the repository and its contents [here](https://docs.google.com/spreadsheets/d/1-1uRGtYdTbjXKICq6kSGW_Ov8V_GPpzko8G7lhc1Qwg/edit?usp=sharing).

-We invite you to explore, utilize, and contribute to this repository, helping to advance the field of sentiment analysis and linguistic studies.
+We invite you to explore, utilize, and contribute to this repository, helping to advance the field of emotion analysis and linguistic studies.